mattriley/agile-avatars/README.md

 ### ❖ diagnostics

-Provides _diagnostic functions_ such as the ability to dump state to the console.
+Provides diagnostic functions such as the ability to dump state to the console.

 ### ❖ dom

-Provides _common DOM functions_ to the view modules (elements, components, vendorComponents) while preventing direct access to `window`.
+Provides common functions to the view modules (elements, components, vendorComponents) while preventing direct access to `window`.

 ### ❖ elements

 Provides _element builder functions_.

-An __element builder function__ returns an element set up to react to user interaction.
+An __element builder function__ returns an element that can react to user events.
+Unlike components, they cannot react to state changes or invoke services.
+Elements are lower level and may be reused by multiple components.

-Elements are 'fundamental' components.
-Unlike components, they cannot react to state changes or interact with services.
-For this reason, elements tend to be lower level, generic, and reusable.
+__Example: An element builder function__

 <details open>
 <summary>src/elements/editable-span.js</summary>